-- small glass or tins for powders (clay, activated charcoal, powdered herbs)
+- small glass jars or tins for powders (clay, activated charcoal, powdered herbs)

 - ziplock or paper bags for teas or loose herbs

-- small glass or nalgene jars for salves and creams
+- small glass jars or nalgene jars for salves and creams

 I try to keep my herbal medicines to a bare minimum when packing an herbal travel kit.
 Packing excessive medicines makes the kit heavier and harder to find what you are looking for.